Company leaders understand that “getting closer to the customer” is crucial to growth.

 The two key business challenges facing our team are the need for mastery of diverse skills necessary to work with the client, and scalability.

 Every client at BizLibrary has a dedicated Client Success Manager, who helps them develop strategies and goals, implement our solutions, execute planned strategies on an ongoing basis, and evaluate results.
-Those managers are supported by Directors to ensure they have all the tools and knowledge they need to help our customers succeed.
+Those managers are supported by Directors and Solutions Consultants to ensure they have all the tools and knowledge they need to help our customers succeed.

 Other vital parts of the team structure are Implementation and Technical Support.
 Everyone interacting with the client contributes to their success in different but integral ways.